Alzbetko/ScriptureFilters/README.md

 AWK filters for Bible

 Quick and dirty utilities for filtering Bible content
-- right now in czech only, but more will follow
+- right now 🇨🇿 only, but more will follow
 - motivation : cli tool to filter bible content
 - content range e.g. Gn 10 1ff will follow
 - content ranges from file will follow